Butcher Brannigan: Late career

 He went to wrestle for NWA Hollywood between 1978 and 1980.
 Later on, he wrestled as Buck Branngian.
 From 1979 to 1982 he wrestled for Georgia Championship Wrestling.
 In 1980 he returned to Championship Wrestling from Florida as a jobber.
 Also made appearances for Mid-Atlantic Championship Wrestling in 1982.

 On September 17, 1981, he won the NWA British Empire/Commonwealth Championship defeating Steve Rickard.

-In 1982 he went to England to wrestle for Joint Promotions as Crusher Brannigan.
+In 1982, he went to England to wrestle for Joint Promotions as Crusher Brannigan.

-In 1983 once again won the NWA (New Zealand) British Empire/Commonwealth Heavyweight title.
+In 1983, he once again won the NWA (New Zealand) British Empire/Commonwealth Heavyweight title.

 Death

-He died just a few days after his 61st birthday on September 7, 2009 of kidney failure and heart disease.
+He died just a few days after his 61st birthday on September 7, 2009, of kidney failure and heart disease.